adamgulyas/diversifying-with-bitcoin/README.md

 # Exploring Bitcoin

-#### The goal of this analysis is to evaluate Bitcoin as a diversification instrument to an all US-equity portfolio.
+This analysis aims to evaluate Bitcoin as a diversification instrument to an all US-equity portfolio.

 ## Contents